 In September 2015, Xóchitl Castañeda was elected to The California Wellness Foundation’s Board of Directors.
-Since 2001, she has served as the director of the Health Initiative of the Americas within University of California, Berkeley’s School of Public Health.
-Castañeda is also a coassociate director of the University of California Global Health Institute’s Center of Expertise on Migration and Health and codirector of University of California, Davis’ Migration and Health Research Center.
+She is the Founding Director of the Health Initiative of the Americas within University of California, Berkeley’s School of Public Health, a program she founded in 2001.

 Her leadership to improve the health and the quality of life of underserved populations is widely recognized.
 In 2020 Castaneda received the Mexican National Award of Health in the category of “Sin Fronteras” (No Borders) for her lifetime of work to improve the health of Mexicans living abroad.
 In 2019, she received the Othli Award, one of the most prestigious distinction presented by the Mexican Government to a person who has positively affected the lives of immigrants in the United States.
 In 2010, the California Latino Legislative Caucus honored her with the National Spirit Award for her leadership to improve the health of Latinos in the U.S. In 1999, she received the National Mexican Award on Social Science and Medicine.

 Castañeda has served on numerous boards and advisory committees.
 She is currently treasurer and development board chair for the Latino Coalition for a Healthy California; a member of the California Immigrant Policy Center; a Board Member of the National Council of Mexican Federations in North America (COFEM) and a member of the Médica Sur Hospital’s Board of Directors in Mexico.